Michael Benjamin (investor): 1996 Congressional Race

-In 1996, at the age of 26, Benjamin was the Republican nominee for the U.S. Congress from New York's 8th district, covering parts of Manhattan and Brooklyn.
-Although he lost the race, Benjamin received notable endorsements from Mayor Rudolph W. Giuliani and the New York Post.
-The chairman of the campaign was John C. Whitehead, former chairman of Goldman Sachs & Co. and of the Federal Reserve Bank of New York.
+In 1996, Bonheur was the Republican nominee for the U.S. Congress from New York's 8th district, covering parts of Manhattan and Brooklyn.
+Although he lost the race, he received endorsements from Mayor Rudolph Giuliani and the New York Post.
+The chairman of his campaign was covil servant John C. Whitehead.
 Whitehead went on to head the Lower Manhattan Development Corporation, the organization in charge of rebuilding the World Trade Center after September 11 attacks.

 2004 Senate Race

-In January 2003, Benjamin declared his intentions to run for the United States Senate against incumbent Democrat Chuck Schumer.
-Initially regarded as a long shot, Benjamin stunned many observers when he quickly raised over $820,000 for the campaign from over 20,000 different individuals.
+In January 2003, Bonheur announced his intentions to run for the United States Senate against incumbent Democrat Chuck Schumer.
+Initially regarded as a long shot, he raised over $820,000 for the campaign from over 20,000 different individuals.

-The conservative Benjamin battled with the state GOP, which decided in August 2004 there would be no primary.
-Despite his impressive fundraising, the Republican State Committee nominated moderate Assemblyman Howard Mills to run against Schumer.
+The conservative Bonheur battled with the state GOP, which decided in August 2004 there would be no primary.
+Despite his fundraising, the Republican State Committee nominated moderate Assemblyman Howard Mills III to run against Schumer.
 Mills went on to lose the election in the largest landslide for a Senate seat in the history of New York.

-Benjamin publicly accused New York GOP Chairman Sandy Treadwell and Governor George Pataki of trying to muscle him out of the Senate race and undermine the democratic process.
-Many Republican voters were upset when Benjamin was denied the chance to engage in a primary.
+Bonheur publicly accused New York GOP Chairman Sandy Treadwell and Governor George Pataki of trying to muscle him out of the Senate race and undermine the democratic process.
+Many Republican voters were upset when Bonheur was denied the chance to engage in a primary.
 He had campaigned throughout New York, visiting all 62 counties on several occasions, and had built strong support among political leaders and community groups.
-In addition, Benjamin received the majority of his financial support in small donations, with only $2,500 from Political Action Committees (PACs).
-Mills had raised $200,000 less than Benjamin, and a large portion of his campaign contributions came from PACs.
+He received the majority of his financial support in small donations, with only $2,500 from Political Action Committees (PACs).
+Mills had raised $200,000 less than him, and a large portion of his campaign contributions came from PACs.

-Many New York Republicans were irked again in 2006 when a similar situation unfolded as the state party decided to nominate Westchester County District Attorney Jeanine Pirro over conservative lawyer Ed Cox, even though Cox had raised over $1.3 million to Pirro's $400,000.
-There has not been a Republican primary for Senator since 1992.

 His platform included simplifying the tax code, lowering taxes, reducing government spending, Social Security private accounts, a strong national defense, and a no-nonsense approach toward Iran, Syria and North Korea.
 His platform advocated for school choice for "all parents, not just the rich".
 Benjamin supported banning partial-birth abortion, except for cases where the mother's life is at risk, and abolishing unfunded Medicaid mandates on municipalities.
 He also stated he wanted to bring jobs back to New York and limit government intervention in the economy.
-He espoused many very conservative opinions including support for the war in Iraq and supported both the Patriot Act and the inclusion of Iran as part of the Axis of Evil by President Bush.
+He espoused many very conservative opinions including support for the war in Iraq and supported both the Patriot Act and the inclusion of Iran as part of the "Axis of Evil" by George W. Bush.